dribdat/dribdat/ABOUT.md

 ## Summary

 dribdat is an open source project board designed for splendid collaboration.
-On dribdat-powered sites we collect and showcase all projects from a hackathon event in one place.
-Hackathons are more than just a trendy way to get recruited into an IT job: they are an important venue for open collaboration, civic engagement, and technical experimentation in a social setting.
+On dribdat-powered sites we collect and showcase all projects from an event in one place.
+Designed for use at hackathons, being part of a project team is more than just a trendy way to get recruited into an IT job: they are an important venue for open collaboration, civic engagement, and technical experimentation in a social setting.

-The name is an amalgam of "Driven By Data" - with a tip of the hat to [Dribbble](https://dribbble.com/), a famous online community for graphic design which was one of the inspirations at the start of the project.
+The name _dribdat_ is an amalgam of "Driven By Data" - with a tip of the hat to [Dribbble](https://dribbble.com/), a famous online community for graphic design which was one of the inspirations at the start of the project.
 We have organised a lot of hackathons over the years, and started this platform to streamline our own efforts.
-It is designed with the goal of helping hackathon teams - and their facilitators - sustain efforts over time, streamline information channels, and let everyone focus on driving their ideas forward.
+It is designed with the goal of helping teams - and their facilitators - sustain efforts over time, streamline information channels, and let everyone focus on driving their ideas forward.

 On the front page you can see the upcoming event, as well as any previous events.
-A short description is followed by a link to the event home page, as well as a countdown of time remaining until the start or finish (if already started) of the hackathon.
+A short description is followed by a link to the event home page, as well as a countdown of time remaining until the start or finish (if already started) of the event.
 The Projects, Challenges and Resources are shown on the event home page.
 Here you can learn about topics, datasets, schedules, get directions and any other vital information that the organizers of the event have provided.
 Once the event has started, and you have formed a team, you can login and "Share project".

 Once a team has formed around a Challenge, any of the team members can Post an update, and promote it to Project status.
 At that point you can see a log of the progress the team is making (encourage them to Post regularly to help track activities), and the latest version of their pitch and documentation.
 As we will discuss in more detail below, this documentation can come from almost any open Internet source and be embedded on the project page.